 Why bother about the true size of the solar system?

 TrueSizeOf from Mapulator is our access to scaling the solar system ourselves and obtaining a subjective idea of how big the solar system is.
 How far is the moon from earth?
 How much bigger than our planet is Jupiter really?
 And how far is Pluto’s orbit from that of earth’s?
 Questions of the kind pertaining to the vastness of the solar system naturally occur to us at sight of the night sky or the occasional sighting of a planet, seemingly right beside our moon.
 But how close to each other are they really?
 And to the ones amazed by the astronomical possibilities as such, TrueSizeOf is an addictive portal that allows endless exploration and indulgence.

 Understanding the solar system and humankind’s progressive assignation with it has long since been associated with people of Science.
 That does not rule out the importance of layman’s curiosities with it.
-Simplifying the technicalities of scaling the solar system and making the process of understanding it a handy activity is what TrueSizeOf does.
+Simplifying the technicalities of scaling the size of the solar system and making the process of understanding it a handy activity is what TrueSizeOf does.
 It is confidently a value addition to the tools that internet provides for the astronomically curious minds to grow more insightful.
 It is self explanatory, easy to use and aesthetically constructed for a full experience.

-How do we understand the solar system after all?
-The true size of the sun is a variable on the tool, allowing you to experiment with the scale and view the cosmic elements in different yardsticks.
-You can analyse sizes of planets, their distances from each other and compare celestials to obtain perspectives of their sizes in contrast to one another.
+The size of the sun is a variable on the tool, allowing you to experiment with the scale and view the cosmic elements in different yardsticks.
+You can analyze sizes of planets, their distances from each other and compare celestials to obtain perspectives of their sizes in contrast to one another.
 Interestingly, it all happens over the backdrop of a map, so you know the ratio of the units of distance involved.
 And the size of the sun can be used as a variable to understand other planets and stars.

 Mapulator basically deals with the concepts of distance and land area.
 TrueSizeOf is an innovation that expands to the entire solar system and makes the understanding of its scale a fun and easily comprehensible activity.
-Astronomy has and will continue to indulge brilliant minds, and decoding the scale of the solar system in a fun manner with TrueSizeOf is something that all enthusiasts can get on board with.
+Astronomy has and will continue to indulge brilliant minds and decoding the scale of the solar system in a fun manner with TrueSizeOf is something that all enthusiasts can get on board with.